Site icon Frontline Education

 To hire more millennial teachers, you have to find them first.
 Ask yourself the following questions:

-- How are you reaching recent college graduates?
+How are you reaching professionals in their twenties?

 Education has become an unpopular major for undergraduate students, and this trend is unlikely to reverse on its own.
 You will need to actively network with local students while they’re still in school to talk up a teaching career with your district.